gagle/fulfiller/README.md

 $ npm install fulfiller
 ```

-Utility that makes a function return a Promise.
+Simple utility that makes a function return a Promise.
 If no function is provided it always returns a resolved Promise.

 ```typescript
 import fulfiller from 'fulfiller';